wittler-github/A_MD_Analysis_of_Insulin/README.md

 * p. x: Broken link "0" in sentence "Nomenclature for residue selection of domain atoms or analytical property.
 For atom, atom-selection and amino-acid name abbreviations and colouring, see 0" refers to Appendix A.

 * p.
-23 line 3,8(from below): Gutmann et al. refers here to reference 165 not 70.
+23 line 3,8(from below): Refers here to reference 165 not 70.

 -----------------------------------------------------------------
 -----------------------------------------------------------------